Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold.md

 - One is the deployment script in /conflux-scaffold/packages/hardhat/deploy
 - The other is the configuration of which networks you are deploying on. /conflux-scaffold/packages/hardhat/hardhat.config.ts
-- The default deployment network is hardhat but you can change it to Conflux Espace or Conflux Testnet by doing the following
+- The default deployment network is hardhat but you can change it to Conflux eSpace or Conflux Testnet by doing the following

 ```bash
 yarn deploy --network confluxESpace